soumya198821/currency-exchange-automation/README.md

 8. **Support Both Junit4&5**: Framework is compatible with both junit 4 and 5

 **Required Setup:**
 1. Java installed and configured.
+(Preferbale Version 11 and above)
-2. Maven installed and configured.
+2. Maven installed and configured. (preferable version 3.9 and above)
 3. Download the files from the Git repository either as a zip file or using Git

 **Running Tests:**